Geographical regions of South Carolina: Coastal Plain

 The Coastal Plain refers the region to the east and south of the Fall Line, and is characterized by sedimentary rocks of Cretaceous and Cenozoic age, as well as younger sediments.
 The Coastal Plain is a relatively flat and fertile area of land.
 The Coastal Plain extends from the Fall Line to the Atlantic Ocean.
 Today the Coastal Plain is home to most of South Carolina's farming and textile industry because of the fertile land.
 The Coastal plain is home to one of South Carolina's major cities, Charleston.

-Myrtle Beach, Hilton Head Island, Florence and other cities can be found in the Coastal Plains.
-There are also many barrier islands located in the region.
+Myrtle Beach, Hilton Head Island, Florence, and other cities can be found in the Coastal Plains.
+There are also many barrier islands located in the region, most of which are part of the Sea Islands, which stretch from north of Charleston to northern Florida.
+The Sea Islands are home to the unique Gullah culture and language, which was formed when slaves from different parts of Africa mixed their cultures and languages.

 Sandhills

 The Carolina Sandhills is a 10-35 mi wide physiographic region within the innermost part of the Atlantic Coastal Plain province.
 The northern extent of the Carolina Sandhills is located near Fayetteville in North Carolina, and the Carolina Sandhills extend south and southwestward into South Carolina and Georgia.
 The Sandhills is home to Sand Hills State Forest, part of the Congaree River, and the state capital of Columbia.
 The Carolina Sandhills are interpreted as eolian (wind-blown) sand sheets and dunes that were mobilized episodically from approximately 75,000 to 6,000 years ago.
 Most of the published luminescence ages from the sand are coincident with the last glaciation, a time when the southeastern United States was characterized by colder air temperatures and stronger winds.